 Eric DeLisle/Winnie Doherty

-On Thursday, 12/13/18 Students at the B-R HS Cafeteria were treated to free samples of both Kung Pao Chicken (Station Concept BOK Choi) and a Honey Mustard BBQ Chicken Sandwich (Station Concept ROOST).
+Recently, students at the B-R HS Cafeteria were treated to free samples of both Kung Pao Chicken (Station Concept BOK Choi) and a Honey Mustard BBQ Chicken Sandwich (Station Concept ROOST).
 Students were allowed to vote via text for their favorite station concept.
-The winning concept ROOST will be featured on the January Menu.
+The winning concept ROOST was featured on the January Menu.

 Chartwells in the Community

-Director Eric DeLisle got his hair buzzed off again on June 3rd at Gillette Stadium.
+Director Eric DeLisle got his hair buzzed off again at Gillette Stadium.

-We celebrated Earth Month in our cafeterias during the week of April 23-27 with Earth Month displays, Stop Food Waste Day, Earth Day stickers at elementary schools, and a tee-shirt giveaway where 13 lucky winners in the District won a cool Earth Day Tee-Shirt.
-In addition, we gave away hundreds of coupons fstudents could redeem for a free cookie on April 30th.
+We celebrated Earth Month in our cafeterias during the week of April 23-27 (2018) with Earth Month displays, Stop Food Waste Day, Earth Day stickers at elementary schools, and a tee-shirt giveaway where 13 lucky winners in the District won a cool Earth Day Tee-Shirt.
+In addition, we gave away hundreds of coupons for students to redeem for a free cookie.

-We celebrated the Red Sox season on Monday, April 2nd.
-Many lucky students that selected any school lunch that day won Red Sox Tees and Caps.
+We will be celebrating the new Red Sox season at lunch this school year on Tuesday, April 9th.
+Lucky students that select any school lunch that day will win Red Sox Tees and Caps.

-Below are Cafeteria Workers at Merrill and Williams.
+Below are Cafeteria Workers at Merrill and Williams last school year.